 It’s helpful to the community if users acknowledge that a question has been answered satisfactorily, so other community members can focus their attention elsewhere.
 To “approve” an answer, click on the check mark at the top of the Answer Wiki box.

-Important note: When adding code please make sure to use the “code” button in the editor.
-Click the button before you write the code and after once you are complete.
+Important note: When you’d like to display code please make sure to use the “[code” button in the editor.
+Click the button and add the code in the box that pops up.
 This will keep the code in the current format and avoid any other formatting issues.
-Also, if you’re using black-slashes (\) make sure to ‘escape’ them by using (‘\\’) so that they aren’t seen as an ‘escape character.

 Because the IT Answers section of the site is a wiki, you have similar functionality as you do on Wikipedia.
 Users have the ability to view the history of the question by clicking on the “View History” link located beneath the answer.
 This will display a list of all edits made, when they were made, and who made them (if no edits were made, this link will not appear).